 You’re marriage is likely on solid ground, but we’re not talking about your commitment to each other.
 Many newlyweds believe they can get around the combined income issue by filing separate tax returns.
 It won’t work if one of you is paying for your loans under the REPAYE program.
 That program uses your combined income, and there is no way to use one spouse’s income without including the other.

-Filing seperately can help you maintain your lower monthly payments with some of the other programs.
+Filing separately can help you maintain your lower monthly payments with some of the other programs.
 However, you won’t be able to use your tax form 1098-E to get a tax credit on your student loan interest.
-Married individuals who file seperately aren’t eligible for the deduction.
+Married individuals who file separately aren’t eligible for the deduction.
 While this may be a minor inconvenience for some, it’s still an issue worth considering.

 When you have student loan debt, it’s going to be much harder to get a mortgage.
 Lenders know that only death can make a student loan obligation go away, and this makes you a greater financial risk.
 It’s possible to get a mortgage with a student loanpayment, but you’re going to have more trouble.